Nordsee: History

 In 2005 the company was sold to Kamps Food Retail Investments and Nomura International.
 The company underwent restructuring and experienced a growth in profits five times greater than expected in the first year.
 In response to a new emerging market, the company introduced sushi and a number of other higher quality food products the following year and has begun to move into other sectors of the food industry with success.

 In October 2018, Nordsee was sold to Swiss investment fund Kharis Capital.

 Operations

 Nordsee restaurants are usually located in populated areas such as city centers or near airports and train stations.
-The company focuses primarily on Germany and Austria but operates additional locations in the Czech Republic, Romania, Slovakia, Switzerland, Hungary, and more recently, Cyprus, United Arab Emirates, Egypt, Bulgaria, Turkey and Russia.
-The company also operates in Belgium with another commercial name “Happy Fish”.
+The company focuses primarily on Germany and Austria with additional locations in the Zurich and Geneva, Switzerland, Bratislava, Slovakia, as well as in Romania, with three restaurants in Bucharest and one in Cluj-Napoca.

+Nordsee previously franchised operations in several other countries, including the Czech Republic, Hungary, Cyprus, the United Arab Emirates, Egypt, Bulgaria, Turkey and Russia.
+In Belgium the brand formerly operated under the name "Happy Fish".

 In 2016, Nordsee achieved a revenue of over 350 million euros.
-As of 2020, there are 370 Nordsee franchises operating in Europe and the Middle East.
+As of 2020, there were 370 Nordsee franchises.